-Who works in the Business and Management sector?
+Who works in the business and management sector?

 Who works in business management?

 Business managers can work in general management (overseeing the work of other employees) or hold specific responsibilities for a particular area of an organisation.
+For example:

 Who works in business consultancy?